Note: It will take 48-72 hours from the time of acceptance before you can access student systems to complete these next steps.

 4. Verify Lawful Presence.
 You must provide verification of lawful presence in the United States to receive in-state tuition.

 5. Submit Immunizations.
-Go to the Student Health Services Patient Portal to submit your immunization records to our Student Health Center.
+Go to the Student Health Services Immunization Information page to learn how to submit your immunization records to our Student Health Center.
 Avoid registration delays by submitting your records as soon as possible.

 6. Get Familiar with Panther Access to Web Services (PAWS).
 PAWS is the Georgia State student information portal that houses everything you need as an admitted student.
 Here you can see your class schedule, register for classes, view your student account balance and more.
 Log in to your PAWS account and get familiar with everything it has to offer.